Robert J. Frankel: Personal life and death

-His first wife was Bernadette Birk (b.
-1950) Birk was a Roman Catholic of Welsh descent who converted to Judaism when they married.
-They had one daughter Bethenny Frankel (born 1970), who later went on to become a television personality and businesswoman.
-They divorced after four years of marriage and Bernadette remarried another horse trainer John Parisella.
+His first wife was Bernadette Birk (1950-2024) Birk was a Roman Catholic of Welsh descent who converted to Judaism when they married.
+In 1970 they had one daughter, Bethenny Frankel, who later went on to become a reality television personality and businesswoman.
+They divorced after four years of marriage, and Bernadette married horse trainer John Parisella.
 Parisella and Frankel were originally friends as well as competitors.

 In 2003, he married Bonita Boniface.
 They divorced in 2006.

-Frankel died at his home in California on November 16, 2009, at the age of 68, after being diagnosed with leukemia.
+Frankel died at his home in Pacific Palisades, California on November 16, 2009, at the age of 68, after being diagnosed with leukemia.
 Estranged from his daughter and once good friend (and step-father to Bethenny) Parisella, he reconciled with both before his death.
 He is interred at Hillside Memorial Park in Culver City, California.

 Legacy

 On November 1, 2014, Bobby's Kitten, named after the late Hall of Fame trainer, captured the Breeders' Cup Turf Sprint at Santa Anita Park.
 Bobby's Kitten is owned and bred by Kenneth and Sarah Ramsey, who were clients of Frankel.
 The colt is trained by Chad Brown, who was Frankel's New York assistant.

 In 2010, the San Gorgonio Handicap - a race Frankel won eight times - was renamed the Robert J. Frankel Memorial Handicap in his honor.

 In 2008 a colt from Juddmonte Stud was named Frankel in honour of the trainer.
-The colt, bred out of Galileo and Kind, was trained in Newmarket (England) by Sir Henry Cecil, won all of his 14 starts, and received the highest rating ever awarded by the British publication Timeform.
+The colt, by Galileo and out of Kind, was trained in Newmarket (England) by Sir Henry Cecil, won all of his 14 starts, and received the highest rating ever awarded by the British publication Timeform.
 After his 14th win in October 2012, it was announced Frankel was to be retired to stud.

 In 2004, he was inducted into the Southern California Jewish Sports Hall of Fame.